-Kuden is an inner wooden sanctuary comprised of a roof and peripheral parts, which is located inside the altar.
+- 2. Inner sanctuary The inner wooden sanctuary is comprised of a roof and peripheral parts, which is located inside the altar.
 The inner sanctuary is modeled after a sect-designated temple, with a roof designed like that of Higashi and Nishi Hongan-ji Temples.
-A sanctuary is said to be designed in Kuden artisan’s head, which requires proficient skills.
-Artisan-handcrafted elaborate parts are assembled in sequence.
+A sanctuary is said to be designed in the artisan’s head, which requires proficient skills.
+The handcrafted elaborate parts are assembled in sequence.

-Maki-e is a traditional and prodigious technique of drawing exquisite patterns or designs which metal ornaments and wood sculptures cannot achieve to express.
-Painted with Urushi lacquer, the base is dried for 3 to 5 hours.
-Then, the Urushi-painted surface is sprinkled with gold or silver powder, or naturally shiny shells to deliver an exquisite finish.
-Sprinkling gold powder only takes 2 to 3 minutes.
-The right timing of sprinkling powder and shells is judged by the artist’s experience and intuition, along with concentration.
+- 7. Maki-e Maki-e is a traditional technique of drawing exquisite patterns or designs that cannot be expressed with metal ornaments or carvings.
+Painted with urushi lacquer, the base is dried for 3 to 5 hours.
+Then, the urushi-painted surface is sprinkled with gold or silver powder, or naturally shiny shells to deliver an exquisite finish.
+As the gold powder is sprinkled within 2 to 3 minutes, this process requires much experience as well as concentration.

-Assembly is a final process of Yame Fukushima Butsudan, which is conducted by artisans in all the processes.
+- 8. Assembly Assembly is the final process of Yame Fukushima Butsudan.
+This is conducted by an artisan with much experience and expertise, as the artisan must handle all of the altar parts.
 All the parts are gathered in a place and assembled to complete one altar by tenoning the bases of the inside and outside of the altar and inlaying the inner parts.